faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Thread 0 Crashed:
 ```

-Threads are numbered, and if they have a name, we are told this:
+Threads are numbered\index{thread!number}, and if they have a name, we are told this:
 ```
 Thread 0 name:  Dispatch queue: com.apple.main-thread
 ```

 Most of our focus should be on the crashed thread; it is often thread 0.
-Take note of the thread name.
+Take note of the thread name\index{thread!name}.
 Note no long duration tasks such as networking
-may be done on the main thread, `com.apple.main-thread`, because that thread
+may be done on the main thread\index{thread!main}, `com.apple.main-thread`, because that thread
 is used to handle user interactions.

-The references to `__workq_kernreturn` just indicate a thread waiting for work
+The references to `__workq_kernreturn`\index{thread!waiting for work} just indicate a thread waiting for work
 so can be ignored unless there are a huge number of them.

-Similarly, the references to `mach_msg_trap` just indicate the thread is waiting for a message to come in.
+Similarly, the references to `mach_msg_trap`\index{thread!waiting for message} just indicate the thread is waiting for a message to come in.

 When looking at stack backtraces, stack frame 0, the top of the stack, comes first, and then calling frames are listed.
 Therefore, the last thing being done is in frame 0.